Kahr PM series: Criticisms

 While highly regarded overall, reviewers have offered various criticisms of the PM series.
 The entire PM product line is known for requiring a 'breaking-in' period.
 Kahr Arms has indicated that its products are to be broken in with at least 200 rounds fired initially, as is the case with many semi-automatic firearms.
 In addition, though the 9×19mm PM9 has the reputation of being controllable with some minor modification of firing techniques, the .40 and .45 caliber variants are known to produce gun-handling difficulties in rapid fire due to their heavier recoil and resulting muzzle rise.
 In response to this criticism, some reviewers have observed that very small and light large bore pistols in general share this reputation, suggesting that they are best wielded by experienced and proficient shooters who practice regularly.
 Other known PM series deficiencies include excessive trigger travel, and a magazine release which occasionally fails to allow magazines to fall freely on the PM40 model.
 The magazine release and recoil springs on the PM40 pistol have also been known to occasionally break.

 Variants

 PM9

 The Kahr PM9 is chambered in 9×19 Parabellum.
 It comes standard with either a black frame and stainless slide, or fully matte black.
 Additional features available on some models are tritium night sights and Crimson Trace laser sights.

 A special model also features a manual safety and a loaded chamber indicator.
 These added features make the pistol approved for sale in Massachusetts.

+PM9 Covert

+The Kahr PM9 Covert was released in 2019 and like the Kahr PM9 is also chambered in 9x19 Parabellum.
+It comes standard with a black frame and fully matte black slide.
+Additional features include tritium night sights.

+The primary difference between the PM9 and the PM9 Covert model is that the Covert model has the same grip and frame length, and thus the added additional round capacity, of the Kahr P9.
+The PM9 Covert also thereby has the additional grip space for most users to be able to secure a full handed grip on the firearm.